List of So I'm a Spider, So What characters: White

 Nicknamed "Kumoko" by the fandom.
-She reincarnated as an initially "Nameless" spider monster in the most dangerous dungeon in the world where she has to constantly fight to survive and slowly evolves into an incredibly powerful being, becoming known as the "Nightmare of the Labyrinth".
-She eventually escapes the dungeon only to get into a conflict with the Demon Lord, Ariel, before ultimately making peace with each other and starting to travel together, during which she ends up ascending to godhood after transcending the world's RPG system.
+She reincarnated as an initially "Nameless" spider monster in the most dangerous dungeon in the world, where she constantly fights to survive and slowly evolves into a powerful being, becoming known as the "Nightmare of the Labyrinth".
+She eventually escapes the dungeon only to come into conflict with the Demon Lord, Ariel, before ultimately making peace with her, resulting in her becoming the morarch's subordinate.
 In the prolepsis, she has acquired a human form and serves as the commander of the 10th demon army.
-Initially implied to be the reincarnation of the classmate Hiiro Wakaba, she is later revealed to have actually been just an ordinary spider that happened to be in the classroom when everyone was reincarnated and was implanted with the real Wakaba's memories by D. Following the revelation that the planet is dying, she forms a plan to save it by destroying the RPG system and using the freed-up energy to heal the world, indifferent that half of humanity would die from the backlash.
+Initially implied to be the reincarnation of the classmate Hiiro Wakaba, she is later revealed to have actually been just an ordinary spider that happened to be in the classroom when everyone was reincarnated and was implanted with the real Wakaba's memories by D.